NOAA-OWP/inundation-mapping/CONTRIBUTING.md

    Now, you need to configure your local clone of the repo to honor the pre-commit hooks.
    The `pre-commit` package is used to pick up the pre-commit hooks which verify your staged changes adhere to the project's style and format requirements (configuration defined in [pyproject.toml](/pyproject.toml)).

-   Initialize the pre-commit hooks included within the root directory of `inundation-mapping`code folder:
+   Initialize the pre-commit hooks included within the root directory of this code repository (`inundation-mapping`):
     ```
     $ pre-commit install
     ```

 6. At this point, you should be set up with `pre-commit`.
 When a commit is made it will run the pre-commit hooks defined in [`.pre-commit-config.yaml`](.pre-commit-config.yaml).
 For reference, you may run any of the pre-commit hooks manually before issuing the `git commit` command (see below).
-Some tools used by the pre commit git hook (`isort`, `flake8`, & `black`) are also available as command line executables **within the Docker container***, however, it is recommend to run them through `pre-commit` outside of the container, as it picks up the correct configuration.
+Some tools used by the pre commit git hook (`isort`, `flake8`, & `black`) are also available as command line executables **within the Docker container***, however, it is recommended to run them through `pre-commit` **outside of the container**, as it picks up the correct configuration.

    ```
    # Check only the staged changes